 Does your left over pasta sauce take up space in the fridge?
 Or, by the time you open the jar again, you find a science project growing inside?
 Instead of tossing your sauce, freeze what you don’t use in an ice cube tray.
 When you need it again, pop out a couple of cubes and heat in a pan or in the microwave.

 4. Cut prep time

-Cooking with herbs can take any recipe from eh to Emeril, but chopping them is time consuming, and there’s always bunches left over that go bad.
-Next time you buy a bundle, chop the whole thing.
+Cooking with fresh herbs can take any recipe from eh just ok to amazing, but chopping them is time consuming, and there’s always bunches left over that go bad.
+Next time you buy a fresh bundle, chop the whole thing.
 Mix the extra with olive oil and freeze in an ice cube tray.
 Like the pasta sauce, you can pop out the cubes as you need them.

 5. Stay fresh

 If you prefer using fresh herbs and need some help keeping them that way, place your herbs in a mason jar or tall glass filled with water.
 Cover with a large zip-top bag and store in the refrigerator.
 This can help herbs last one to two weeks longer!